udipta/udipta/README.md

 > Always building systems that move real business metrics.

-Clarity before cleverness.
+Clarity before cleverness
-Scale intentionally — backed by data, not assumptions Performance and infrastructure cost are product features Observability is designed in from day one
+Scale intentionally — backed by data, not assumptions
+Performance and infrastructure cost are product features
+Observability is designed in from day one
 Reliability is engineered, not patched
 Simplicity outlives abstraction

 ## 🤝 Let’s Talk About

 High-scale backend architecture
 Production-grade GenAI systems
 Distributed and event-driven data platforms
 Performance & latency optimization